carlosmig/EEG-Dementias/README.md

 We utilize a modified version of the Jansen & Rit model [1], incorporating inhibitory synaptic plasticity [2] and contributions from alpha and gamma neural masses [3,4,5].

+Source-localized EEG time series (JR + Sleep) can be found at: https://zenodo.org/records/18841259.

 ## References

 1. Jansen, B. H., & Rit, V. G. (1995).
 Electroencephalogram and visual evoked potential generation in a mathematical model of coupled cortical columns. *Biological Cybernetics, 73(4)*, 357-366.